wp-plugins/ik-facebook/readme.txt

 * Custom HTML Options allow Facebook Feed Shortcode and Facebook Feed Widget to be displayed any way you like!
 * Adding a Facebook Like Button to your website, anywhere!
 * Showing Facebook Comments in your Custom Facebook Feed!
-* Show a Feed of Only Facebook Events!
 * Adding a Facebook-powered Photo Gallery to your website!
 * Show multiple different custom Facebook Feeds!
 * Display Facebook Events in your Feed!
 * Use a Facebook Event instead of a Page - Widget will output a customized Feed from the Facebook Event's Wall!
 * Custom Facebook Feed Widget allows user to override Site Wide Options
 * Ability to Pass Page ID Via Shortcode and Widget Allows Multiple Facebook Feeds on One Page!
-* And our quality documentation won't leave you hanging!

 = Outstanding Support =

 We pride ourselves on taking customer support seriously.
-In fact, [send us an email](http://iksocialpro.com/contact-us/ "Send Us an Email") now if you have any questions at all.
+In fact, [send us an email](http://goldplugins.com/contact/ "Send Us an Email") now if you have any questions at all.
 You’ll get a quick response directly from the developers.
 Our developers have been making Facebook apps for years and are well versed in all things Facebook.

 = User Friendly Features =
 The IK Facebook Plugin includes options to set the Title of the custom Facebook Feed widget, whether or not to show the Like Button above the custom Facebook Feed widget, and whether or not to show the Profile Picture.
 The IK Facebook Plugin supports both the Light and Dark color schemes for the Like Button widget and has multiple color schemes for the custom Facebook Feed widget.
 The IK Facebook Plugin allows you to pass the ID of the Facebook page via the shortcode - allowing you to display the feeds from multiple accounts on one page!
 Many plugins require you to know CSS to style your custom Facebook Feed widget - ours gives you full control over the output of your custom Facebook Feed, with Themes, Colorpickers, Options, and more!

 = Professional Development =

-The IK Facebook Plugin is a free version of [IK Social Pro](http://iksocialpro.com/ "IK Social Pro") - IK Social Pro is a professionally developed WordPress plugin that integrates your Facebook Feed into your WordPress website as a custom widget.
+The IK Facebook Plugin is a free version of [WP Social Pro](http://http://goldplugins.com/our-plugins/wp-social-pro/ "WP Social Pro") - WP Social Pro is a professionally developed WordPress plugin that integrates your Facebook Feed into your WordPress website as a custom widget.
 The IK Facebook Plugin receives regular updates with new features and tweaks to the custom Facebook Feed.
 With the IK Facebook Plugin, you can easily add **Search Engine Optimization friendly** content to your website without extra effort -- no iframe means the content exists on your site and is crawlable by search engines like Google!
 Our Professional Developers are currently working on things like Multi Lingual Translations, Transient API Caching, and coming up with new unique ways to integrate Facebook into your website.

 = Powerful Customization =